 The principles, policies and goals take account of the Board's specific and unique relationship with MOL's shareholders, the executive management and the Company.
-The composition of the Board reflects this with the majority (six of ten members) made up of non-executive directors.
-At present, 6 members of the Board of Directors qualify as independent on the basis of its own set of criteria (based on NYSE and EU recommendations) and the declaration of directors.
+The composition of the Board reflects this with the majority (seven of ten members) made up of non-executive directors.
+At present, 6 members of the Board of Directors qualify as independent on the basis of its own set of criteria (based on NYSE and EU recommendations) and the declaration of the directors.

-The members of the Board of Directors and their independence status in 2015 (professional CVs of the members are available on Company homepage):
+The members of the Board of Directors and their independence status in 2016 (professional CVs of the members are available on the Company's website):